I-graham/BSP-report/interpreter.typ

 }
 ```

-In order to evaluate a term, we will have to define an environment in which to run in.
+In order to evaluate a term, we will have to define the environment to run it in.
 We do this by defining a `Language` trait (an interface, in other languages) with a method to construct the `Context` terms will be evaluated in.
 We also provide a `Builtin` type and a `builtin!` macro to simplify the definition of primitives, both of whose definitions we omit from this report.
 A simple example we will revisit several times is the language of polynomials with positive integer coefficients:

 ```rust
 // Polynomials is a data structure with no fields